oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

       c: 0.01
       d: 0.1
       '': 1.0 # allows use of the base unit without any prefix
-      da: 10 # units may be muliple characters
+      da: 10 # units may be multiple characters
       h: 100 # integer auto converted to float
       k: 1000
       M: 1000000